IlkkaNolvi/habit-tracker/README.md

 # Self-Assessment (According to Canvas Rubric Headings)

 ## Code Quality and Structure
 Assessment: I have adhered to the principles of clean, basic web technologies.
-The code is logically divided into an HTML structure, CSS styles (though now inline in the working file), and JavaScript logic.
+The code is logically divided into an HTML structure, CSS styles and JavaScript logic.
 - The JavaScript logic utilizes clear DOM manipulation (rendering) and event handlers.
 - Global variables (state, weekKeys, ROWS_CONTAINER) are defined at the beginning of app.js, which resolved previous ReferenceError issues.